asherao/KIO-WA/README.md

 ![kio-wav0 4](https://github.com/asherao/KIO-WA/assets/15984377/20a3e05e-bc59-4cdb-b2f0-8e877d6d0f40)

+- Left click a button to confirm or cycle its options
+- Use mouse scroll wheel to change altotude, speed, and course
+- Left/right click orbit to left/right orbit
+- Middle mouse click orbit to fly straigh when in an orbit

 I encourage adding your own innovations to this utility and sharing your creation and modifications with the community.

 Old Demo Video On YouTube (click)